Methods of Japanese Charting + On-Chain Indicators.

 Market history, 2020-2026.

-This is how the market price of Bitcoin looks smoothed with on-chain data and Heikin-Ashi inspired candles to see the prevailing trend:
+This is how the normal market price of Bitcoin looks smoothed with on-chain data and Heikin-Ashi inspired candles to see the prevailing trend:

 This is how the normal market price of Bitcoin looks with traditional candles, during the same period, without being smoothed by on-chain data and Heikin-Ashi inspired candles:

-A) I compared the Bitcoin market cycle from 2020-2022 vs 2024-2026.
+A) I compared the Bitcoin market cycle from 2020-2022 vs. 2024-2026.

-B) I compared the 3 market drops, to see which was the most painful for Bitcoin holders.
+B) I compared the 3 market drops to see which was the most painful for Bitcoin holders.

-8) On the other hand, I present observations derived from the on-chain indicators incorporated chronologically (not all are in this article; if you want to see the rest, I invite you to consult the technical dashboard that I share at the end of the note).
+8) On the other hand, I present observations derived from on-chain indicators incorporated chronologically (not all are in this article; if you want to see the rest, I invite you to check the technical dashboard that I share at the end of the note).
 This section was added in June 2026 to continue with images 7 A and B:

 Lower Demand, Lower Price, More Supply in Loss: